 Self-employed borrowers can sometimes face difficulties when applying for a mortgage, with restrictions from many lenders on the amount they are willing to lend, the deposit required and acceptable forms of proof of income.
 Skipton Building Society offers multiples of 5 times your income but more impressively, Skipton is likely to offer a mortgage for a number of different self-employed groups.
 These can include sole traders, company directors, shareholders, landlords, contractors, Construction Industry Scheme (CIS) workers, supply teachers, locum medical professionals (including bank nurses) as well as those on zero-hours contracts.
 Skipton will also consider mortgage applications for self-employed individuals with up to 2 contracts running concurrently.

 Self-employed borrowers can sometimes face difficulties when applying for a mortgage, with restrictions from many lenders on the amount they are willing to lend, the deposit required and acceptable forms of proof of income.
 Aldermore Bank, however, markets itself as a specialist in self-employed mortgages, servicing both sole traders and limited companies.
 As such, it doesn't cap the LTV for self-employed borrowers, can include retained profits as part of the income assessment and offers multiples of up to 5.5 times income for sole and joint applicants with an income of at least £60,000 per year.

 As a specialist lender that also approves applications from people with less-than-perfect credit scores - all defaults over 3 years old are accepted and each case is individually underwritten - it is only available through an intermediary.
-If you are looking for a mortgage broker, we rate online option Habito*, or you can find an in-person financial advisor near you through VouchedFor*.
+If you are looking for a mortgage broker, we rate the online mortgage broker, Habito*, or you can find an in-person financial advisor near you through VouchedFor*.

 Best mortgage lender for bad credit